 Poke four holes around the edge of a plastic flower pot saucer, plus one hole in the center.
 This will be the holder for the chimes.

-Cut five strands of colorful twine or string about 18 inches long.
-Tie a large bead at the end of each string, then thread the strings through the holes in the bottom of 1-inch terra cotta flower pots.
+Cut five strands of colorful twine or string about 18 inches (46 cm.) long.
+Tie a large bead at the end of each string, then thread the strings through the holes in the bottom of 1 inch (2.5 cm.) terra cotta flower pots.

 Thread the strings through the holes in the holder and keep them in place by attaching large beads or buttons.